AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 </layout>
 {% endhighlight %}

-If we want to add a `core/template` block to another `core/template` block we need to nest the second block as child block to the block were we gonna print it.
+If we want to add a `core/template` block to another `core/template` block we need to nest the second block as child block to the block were we want to print it.
 Notice in the first example we use a self closed block tag.
 In the second example we need to open and close the block with `<block></block>`.

 {% highlight html %}
 <?xml version="1.0"?>